 Prior to becoming Merchant Taylors’ Prep in September 2015, the school was known as Northwood Prep and/or Terry’s.
-The school was founded by Francis Terry in 1910, its original location being on the premises of St. John's Church, Northwood.
+The school was founded by Francis Terry in 1910, its original location being on the premises of St. John's Church, Northwood, Hertfordshire.
 As the school grew in numbers, new accommodation was found, first in Eastbury Road and then at its present site (Moor Farm) in 1982.
 Since this move, significant improvements to the site have been made, including purpose-built facilities for the teaching of nursery age and early years pupils, science, physical education and games, design and information technology, music and the performing arts.

 Dr. K. McNerney,